 Additional tickets may be required for special events.
 Please refer to the event details for more information.

 We also have memberships.
 Take a look over here.

 We are committed to making MOCA as accessible as possible.
 Floor 1 is always free.
-Floor 1 features the Invitation Project, Forno Cultura café and Art Metropole bookstore.
+Floor 1 features Forno Cultura café, Art Metropole bookstore and rotating artworks.
 Children under 18 are free to enter.

-Join us during special pay-what-you-can pricing for the brief pause between our major exhibition programs.
+Join us for special pay-what-you-can pricing during the brief pause between our major exhibitions.

 Special membership pricing for students and artists is also available at $20.
 Groups of 10 or more are eligible for a group discount of $2 off adult admission.

 MOCA is located at 158 Sterling Road, in the heart of the Lower Junction Triangle.
 We are conveniently located near both Lansdowne and Dundas West Stations on the Bloor subway line.
 From either station, we are a 10-minute walk away.